PepsiCo’s business starts with the earth.

 What is regenerative agriculture?

-Our 72 demonstration farms show the benefits of regenerative farming techniques
+Our 89 demonstration farms explore potential benefits of regenerative farming techniques.

 Build soil health and fertility